-Most of the times, battery draining problems are related to an app that you may have installed.
+Most of the time, battery draining problems are related to an app that you may have installed.
 While the best way to deal with it is to uninstall the app, there are some users who would want to continue using apps like these.
 So if you want to continue using an app that drains your battery, you must consider installing Greenify.
 The app is available on Google Play.
 It puts misbehaving apps into hibernation when you are not using them.
-Users who do not like to turn off GPS or Wi-Fi would find Greenify to be a helpful solution for Android battery drain.
+Users who do not like to turn off GPS or Wi-Fi would find Greenify to be a helpful solution for the Android battery drain.

 Solution 14: Do you really need the Haptics?

 If your phone is going to ring, do you really need it to vibrate too?
 Every time your phone vibrates, it uses up lots of battery so that your phone can shake.
 You can save your phone battery by switching off the vibration.
 You can switch of vibrating by:

 - Going into the settings menu of your phone.

 - Tapping on the Sounds and Notifications option.